plone/plone.api/src/plone/api/docs/rationale.rst

   #.
 The arguments can all be passed as a dictionary.

-The API provides grouped functional access to otherwise distributed logic in plone.
+The API provides grouped functional access to otherwise distributed logic in Plone.
 Plone's original distribution of logic is a result of two things:
-The historic re-using of CMF- and zope-methods and of reasonable, but at first hard to understandable splits (like acl_users.* and portal_membedata).
+The historic re-use of CMF- and Zope-methods and reasonable, but at first hard to understand splits like acl_users.* and portal_memberdata.

-So we create some modules with a bunch of useful methods that implement best-practice access to the original distributed APIs.
-In this way we also document in code how to use plone directly.
+So we created some modules with a bunch of useful methods that implement best-practice access to the original distributed APIs.
+In this way we also document in code how to use Plone directly.

 .. note ::
    If you doubt those last sentences: We had five different ways to get the site root with different edge-cases.
 We had three different ways to move an object.
-With this in mind, it's obvious that even the most simple tasks can't be documented in plone in a sane way.
+With this in mind, it's obvious that even the most simple tasks can't be documented in Plone in a sane way.

 Also, we don't intend to cover all possible use-cases.
 Only the absolutely most common ones.
 If you need to do something funky, just use the